Malouma: Music festivals

 Music festival appearances have been a large part of Malouma's career.
 The first time she participated in an international festival was in Carthage, Tunisia in 1988; her performance proved to be highly successful.
 Malouma returned to the stage in August 2003, appearing at the Festival des Musiques Métisses in Angoulême, France, combining traditional Moorish music with a more modern approach in numbers from her album Dunya.
 She was not only selected as "artiste de l'année" (artist of the year) but was nicknamed "Diva des Sables" (Diva of the Sands).
 Her success continued in October of the same year at the World Music Expo in Seville, Spain, where she was selected by the jury as a featured performer.
 One of the highlights of Angoulême's Festival des Musiques Métisses was her nostalgic rendering of "Mreïmida".
 The song proved equally popular in Mauritania at the 2004 Nouakchott Festival of Nomadic Music.
 She was finally permitted to take part after her ban had been lifted.
 She appeared there with another female Mauritanian star, Dimi Mint Abba, and was accompanied by the French pianist Jean-Philippe Rykiel on a synthesizer.

 Malouma toured in the United States in 2005 with appearances in Ann Arbor, Michigan, Chicago, Illinois, Boston and Cambridge, Massachusetts, Lafayette, Louisiana (for the Festival International de Louisiane), before finishing in New York City.
 Two years later, Malouma participated in the 32nd Paléo Festival in Nyon, Switzerland, which focused on musicians from North Africa.
 She also appeared in the 2010 edition of the Førde International Folk Music Festival, held in Førde, Norway under the theme of "freedom and oppression".
 At the 2012 Festival International des Arts de l’Ahaggar in Abalessa, Algeria, she was chosen as one of the three artists to perform in the grand finale, receiving acclaim for the balance of instrumentals and vocals, the composition, and her two back-up vocalists.
 Her 2013 performance at the World of Music, Arts and Dance Festival (WOMAD), held in Wiltshire, England included a "Taste The World" event where performers not only sang, but prepared a dish from their country.
 Malouma's lamb-filled pancakes were a highlight of the festival presenting an up-front and personal encounter with the musician for the audience.
 Her second stage appearance at the event also brought praise for her rock-star performance embracing modern music.
 In 2014, Malouma participated in the Meeting of the Arts of the Arab World, a festival in Montpellier, France, as well as at the Parisian Festival Rhizomes.

-In June 2022, Malouma performed in Nouakchott in the first the international musical gala in the country after the COVID-19 pandemic next to the Spanish guitarist Rafael Serrallet.
+In June 2022, Malouma performed in Nouakchott at the country's first the international musical gala after the COVID-19 pandemic, next to Spanish guitarist Rafael Serrallet.